SalvatoreAmaddio/PrinterPortManager/README.md

 # PrinterPortManager

 This is a small C++ project in the context of Windows programming.
 It adds or removes Printer's Ports.
-The 'PrinterPortManager.cpp' file comes with the code produce either a executable or a DLL.
+The 'PrinterPortManager.cpp' file comes with the code to either:
+- Build and run the project as an executable.
+- Build the project as DLL.

 ## Arguments:
 - A String: this is the Port's Name to add or remove.